RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/validation.md

 > **NOTE**: If you needed to do this, it may take a few minutes for the worker to be in a `Ready` state, this is due to it needing to deploy all of the necessary pods.
 We can proceed though and it'll catch up in the background.
 >
-> **IMPORTANT**: If you do not have any CSR's to approve and you've still not got 6 nodes then it's likely that your environment has failed to deploy properly, we're trying to figure out why it very rarely does this.
+> **IMPORTANT**: If you do not have any CSR's to approve and you've still not got six nodes then it's likely that your environment has failed to deploy properly.
+We're trying to figure out why it very rarely does this.
 Please delete your environment and attempt another deployment - we apologise!

 Next let's validate the version that we've got deployed, and the status of the cluster operators: